Petar Preradović: Early life and education

 Following his fathers' death in 1828, Preradović, like many from the Military Frontier area, chose to become a professional soldier.
 He enrolled at the military academy in Bjelovar and later Wiener Neustadt where he converted from Eastern Orthodox Church to Catholicism and went on to excel as one of the school's best students.
-During the training, all Academy students were conducted as Roman Catholics, which could've been changed at the express request of the soldier.
+During the training, all Academy students were conducted as Roman Catholics, which could have been changed at the express request of the soldier.
 However, this has rarely occurred.
 Thus Preradović, tacitly signed as a Roman Catholic convert from the Orthodox Christianity which was legitimized by a formal act of conversion.
 His loyalty to the Roman Catholic Church was later increased since both he and his wife were Roman Catholics.
 While at the Academy, he began writing his first poems in German with distinctive features of romanticism.

 Career

 After graduation, he was stationed in Milan where he met Ivan Kukuljević Sakcinski, a fellow officer from Croatia, who inspired him to start writing in Croatian.
 This stimulated his interest in Croatian culture and Croatia's political and economic situation.
-After Milan, Preradović was posted to Zadar where he wrote his first song in Croatian, Poslanica Špiri Dimitroviću [Epistle to Špiro Dimitrović].
+After Milan, Preradović was posted to Zadar where he wrote his first song in Croatian, Poslanica Špiri Dimitroviću (Epistle to Špiro Dimitrović).
 His writings were published in the local Croatian-language newspaper Zora dalmatinska in 1846.
 He then went to Zagreb where he met the leading figures of the Illyrian movement.
-At the request of Ante Kuzmanić, who was then editor of the Zora dalmatinska, Preradović wrote the song "Zora puca, biche dana" for the first issue of the paper (published on 1 January 1844).
+At the request of Ante Kuzmanić, who was then-editor of the Zora dalmatinska, Preradović wrote the song "Zora puca, biche dana" ("Dawn breaks, the day is coming") for the first issue of the paper, published on 1 January 1844.
 Like most of his songs, this one speaks of the emergence of Croatian national consciousness and suggests a new, prosperous era for the Croatian people.
-Since then, he has been systematically continuing his poetry work in Croatian and has also advocated official acceptance of Ljudevit Gaj's grammar in southern Croatia.
+Since then, he had systematically continued his poetry in Croatian and has also advocated official acceptance of Ljudevit Gaj's grammar in southern Croatia.

 In 1848, he was again stationed in Italy where he took part in the Wars of Italian Unification.
-In September of 1848, he traveled to Dubrovnik where a month later he married Zadar native Pavica de Ponte.
+In September 1848, he traveled to Dubrovnik, where a month later he married Zadar native Pavica de Ponte.
 In 1849, he was transferred to Zagreb where he was assigned to the military department of the Ban's Court (Government of the Kingdom of Croatia-Slavonia).
 In 1851, Ban Josip Jelačić appointed him deputy commander of the military department and Ban's adjutant.
 At the end of 1852, he moved to Cremona, in 1853 to Verona, in September of that same year to Pančevo, and afterward to Kovin, Arad and Transylvania.
 In 1854, he was assigned to the Supreme Command in Vienna.
-In 1855, his wife Pavica committed suicide which made him interested in spiritism in his later years.
+In 1855, his wife Pavica committed suicide which sparked his interest in spiritism in his later years.
 In 1865, he married Emma Regner and was sent to Verona to fight in a war with Italy.